nanomq/nanomq/docs/en_US/rule/config-file.md

 ### Create the Rule

 Suppose you want to create a data persistence rule with MySQL.
 When a message is received from the topic `abc`, the rule engine of NanoMQ will be triggered to store the contents of all fields into a database table named `broker1`.
-To implement this, the necessary configuration should be appended to the `/etc/nanomq.conf` file.
-The changes will take effect after NanoMQ restarts.

 :::: tabs type:card